 Identical to BIO 313 with a lab component.
-Prerequisite: BIO 214 with a minimum grade of D.

 BIO 322.
 Biology of the Vertebrates.
 3 Hours.

 This course explores the biology, natural history and diversity of vertebrates, and the evolution of form and function within this group.
 Prerequisite: BIO 212 with a minimum grade of D or ENVS 203 with a minimum grade of D.